sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/before-buy.md

 - **Croissant (internal)**
   For Atari ST and Atari STe computers with an internal power supply and the internal 7-pin keyboard connector.

+{: .warning}
+Croissant does not work on Atari ST motherboards C070115 and C070243.
+These "short ST" machines use an 18-pin keyboard connector instead, and they are easy to recognize because they have an external power supply.

 - **Soufflè (external dongle)**
   For Atari Mega ST and Atari Mega STe computers with the RJ12 keyboard connector on the left side of the computer.